What is a Low Traffic Neighbourhood – and why do they divide opinion?

 “The government and councils needed to act fast because of Covid,” said Giulio Ferrini of the walking and cycling charity Sustrans.

-Some argued the pandemic was simply another opportunity to persecute motorists.
+At the time, some argued the pandemic was simply another opportunity to persecute Britain’s drivers.
 Opposition groups have said LTNs benefit the middle classes in the centre of the schemes, at the expense of those living outside the neighbourhood or who are dependent on their vehicles to earn a living.

 How does a Low Traffic Neighbourhood work?